 How is this being measured?

 The grade for this metric uses the water quality monitoring data collected by the River Authority.
 The past five years of data is used to determine this grade by dividing the number of water quality monitoring sites that meet the Secondary Contact Recreation 1 Standard by the total number of sites monitored in the basin and multiplying that number by 100.
-Therefore, the grade for this metric is based on the percentage of monitoring sites that meet the regulatory Secondary Contact Recreation 1 Standard (i.e. Paddling Standard).
-It is important to note that 72 monitoring stations were identified last year (2019-2020) and 76 monitoring sites this year.
-New stations and increase in measuring routine account for the additions.
+Therefore, the grade for this metric is based on the percentage of monitoring sites that meet the regulatory Secondary Contact Recreation 1 Standard (i.e., Paddling Standard).
+It is important to note that 76 monitoring stations were identified last year (2020-2021) and 71 monitoring sites this year.

 Explanation of the grade